DavidUrsu/PHP-language-selector/README.md

 # PHP-language-selector
 >This is a PHP script ideal for easy and accesible language changer for your website.
 >The main features of this project are:
->>Fexible language manager
+>>Fexible language manager.
->>Manage the translates from a JSON file
+>>Manage the translates from a JSON file.
->>The script will automaticaly select the main language of the browser, if the browser's language is not avalable on the website, it will switch to English (en)
+>>The script will automaticaly select the main language of the browser, if the browser's language is not avalable on the website, it will switch to English (en).

 >>See the demo on the index.php